Omegle: Closure

-At the time of its closure, Omegle faced a $22 million lawsuit, which was filed in 2019 by a teenager from Oregon who became a victim of child sex exploitation.
+At the time of its closure, Omegle faced a $22 million lawsuit, which was filed in 2019 by a person identified as "A.M." from Oregon who became a victim of child sex exploitation.
 In 2014, the then-11-year-old plaintiff encountered a Canadian pedophile on Omegle, who blackmailed her into digital sexual slavery.
 The lawsuit alleged that Omegle knowingly allowed the pairing of minors with pedophiles due to a splash screen warning that stated, "Predators have been known to use Omegle, so please be careful".
 Omegle removed this warning at a later date.
 The BBC published an extensive report on the role of a lawsuit and out-of-court settlement that resulted in shutting down the site.
-The plaintiff, referred by the initials as "A.M.", was mentioned in the Omegle's final site message saying, "I thank A.M. for opening my eyes to the human cost of Omegle."
+The plaintiff was mentioned in Omegle's final site message saying, "I thank A.M. for opening my eyes to the human cost of Omegle."
 This acknowledgment and a link to the lawsuit was part of the site's settlement agreement.

 On November 8, 2023, K-Brooks posted an announcement describing the challenges of running the site and the ultimate decision to shut down the website.
 Challenges listed included online exploitation of children and attacks on communication services.
 K-Brooks concluded that his decision revolved around internet misuse and asked users to consider donating to the Electronic Frontier Foundation to support internet users' digital rights.
 The lead of the announcement began with quotes by C. S. Lewis and Douglas Adams.